-The Executive Diversity Working Group feels that no matter what the process is called, when units work on diversity matters, the units should engage these issues.
-We urge the University community to be generous in its consideration of the concept, focusing on the spirit behind it, which is to ensure respectful and productive interactions in all University settings, in keeping with the University settings, is Mission Statement.
+No matter what the process is called, when units work on diversity matters, the units need to engage these issues.
+We urge the University community to be generous in its consideration of the concept, focusing on the spirit behind it, to ensure respectful and productive interactions that reflect recognition of the variety of contexts and experiences from which individuals and groups come.

 Although the Diversity Plan does not use the term cultural competence, some units will find the term useful in developing their own diversity plans.
 Others might not.
-Each unit should feel able to use the term in a way that makes sense for that unit, or to employ other ways of articulating the same goals.
+Each unit should feel able to use the term in a way that makes sense for that unit or to employ other ways of articulating the same goals.
 Either approach is valid.
-The Diversity Plan should not be viewed as opposed to the use of the term cultural competence, and neither should the Diversity Plan be viewed as mandating its use.
+The Diversity Plan should not be viewed as opposed to the use of the term cultural competence; neither should the Diversity Plan be viewed as mandating its use.
 In the end, better understanding and a sense of common purpose will emerge as we move beyond discussion of terminology to deeper, honest conversation, listening, and learning to achieve the goals articulated in the University's Mission Statement.